-Seven-minute HD video featuring a game of table tennis played between a semi-professional table tennis player and nobody.
+Seven-minute video featuring a game of table tennis played between a semi-professional table tennis player and nobody.
 The player repeatedly serves the ball towards her non-existent opponent, and then waits for the non-existent return.
 Shot on location in Berlin.

 The work was commissioned by Laznia Centre for Contemporary Art, Gdansk, Poland for the exhibition The Dump: Recycling of Thoughts.
 Artists involved were invited to realise ideas from artist and media theorist Maurice Benayoun’s online repository of unused concepts, the-dump.net.
 The selected concept, entitled The Players and the Wall/World, is described as follows: